camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 You must change the following environment variables for Zeebe.
 The default values will not work for you and are just for illustration.
 :::

-The base `camunda-values.yml`, in `test/resources/aws/2-region/kubernetes` requires adjustments before installing the Helm chart.
+The base `camunda-values.yml`, in `aws/dual-region/kubernetes` requires adjustments before installing the Helm chart.

 - `ZEEBE_BROKER_CLUSTER_INITIALCONTACTPOINTS`
 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL`
 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL`

-1. The bash script [generate_zeebe_helm_values.sh](https://github.com/camunda/c8-multi-region/blob/main/generate_zeebe_helm_values.sh) in the repository root helps generate those values.
+1. The bash script [generate_zeebe_helm_values.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/generate_zeebe_helm_values.sh) in the repository folder `aws/dual-region/scripts/` helps generate those values.
 You only have to copy and replace them within the base `camunda-values.yml`.
 It will use the exported environment variables of the [environment prerequisites](#environment-prerequisites) for namespaces and regions.

 ```bash
 ./generate_zeebe_helm_values.sh